conservationtechlab/scrubdash/README.md

 ## Usage
 The core program in the project is `scrubdash.py` which spawns the two server processes.
 It accepts a YAML configuration file as a command line argument.
 There is an example config file in `./cfgs/config.yaml.example`.

+You can copy this example file and modify it to your specific purposes.
+See the **Config File** section to see what config settings you should change.

 **Note: If scrubdash was installed using PyPI, running the `create-config` console script in the terminal creates `config.yaml.example` in your current directory.**

 ```